Interview

 The problem is that it's hard to leave the shit, to get out of the system.

 — In neoliberal economics there is a theory called revealed preference.
 It holds that what is important is not what you say you want, but what you buy.
 So if you say you want privacy, but you use Facebook, you don't really want privacy.
-I think this can only be defended if you have a neurological injury that makes you incapable of perceiving power.
-Because, with this logic, is someone who sells a kidney to pay rent revealing that they want to live with one kidney?
+I think this can only be defended if you have a neurological injury that makes you unable to perceive power.
+Because, with this logic, someone who sells a kidney to pay rent, are they revealing that they want to live with one kidney?

-I know many people who hate Elon Musk and are on Twitter.
+I know a lot of people who hate Elon Musk and are on Twitter.

 — They love themselves more than they hate the platform.
 Musk knows this.
-If you can't agree on where to have a beer, how will you agree to leave Twitter?
-This is how people are kept hostage.
-It's a common pattern both in the real world and the virtual world.
+If you can't agree on where to have a beer, how are you going to agree to leave Twitter?
+This is how people are held hostage.
+It's a common pattern in both the real and virtual worlds.
 I see it in my family's history.

 Explain…

-— My grandmother was a child soldier in the siege of Leningrad.
+— My grandmother was a child soldier in the Siege of Leningrad.
 When she was fifteen years old, the women and children were evacuated and she ended up in Siberia, in the army.
 She met my grandfather and became pregnant.
 They deserted.
 They went to Azerbaijan, where my father was born.
-And they didn't return to Russia or Poland, they went to Canada.
-The rest of the family stayed in Russia, even though it was obvious it was worse.
+And they did not return to Russia or Poland, they left for Canada.
+The rest of the family stayed in Russia, even though it was obvious that it was worse.
 Now, more than seventy years later, my family from Saint Petersburg is much worse off than the family in Canada.
-They have less money, they are worried about being drafted for the war, they have had more difficulty going to university.
-But since they couldn't all leave together, no one left.
+They have less money, they are worried about being recruited for the war, they have had more difficulty going to university.
+But since they could not all leave together, no one left.

 Cargando